karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 Next step is to style our site.
 We choose an existing theme from the website: https://themes.gohugo.io/
 I pick the **hello-friend** theme and add it into the project as a submodule.
-You need to add it in the themes folder
+You have to place the submodule in the themes folder.

 ```bash
 cd dotnetramblings